What is Data-Driven Advertising?

 This coherent and consistent approach provides real benefit for both consumers and business and is an example of a functional European Digital Single Market initiative.

-The following SRO’s cover over 390 million of the 500 million people in Europe:
+The following SRO’s cover nearly 400 of the 500+ million people in Europe:

 - Bulgaria – Национален съвет за саморегулация (HCC)